Lurie Center for Autism: Omega-3 Fatty Acids

 Studies of omega-3 fatty acids in ASD

-There have been small studies of omega-3 fatty acid supplements in children with ASD11,12 that found tendencies toward decreases in hyperactivity, but the outcomes were not significant and behaviors were either judged by parent survey or the study showed a large placebo effect [link].
-A recent review13 found that there is not enough scientific evidence to support the effectiveness of omega-3 fatty acids in treating behaviors or core symptoms in ASD.
+There have been small studies of omega-3 fatty acid supplements in children with ASD(11,12) that found tendencies toward decreases in hyperactivity, but the outcomes were not significant, and behaviors were either judged by parent survey or the study showed a large placebo effect.
+A recent review(13) found that there is not enough scientific evidence to support the effectiveness of omega-3 fatty acids in treating behaviors or core symptoms in ASD.
+Another review found supplementation did improve hyperactivity (14)

 There appears to be no harm in giving omega-3 fatty acids, and larger randomized controlled trials should be done for a definitive answer.
 Parents may want to consider that instead of using a supplement, omega-3 fatty acids should be derived from the diet (which is more convenient and requires no pills).